Day 1 : Arrival / Delhi

 Now these are 3-wheel cycles with a sofa seat at the back.
 The Rickshawalla (Rickshaw driver) sits on a small cushion in the front and two passengers on the sofa seat behind.
 This is a remarkable way to explore and picture the hustle and bustle as well as the colour of the narrow winding streets bursting with people and pavement shops selling wares of all description - including a laughing set of dentures.
 The ride would be accompanied by peals of laughter both from the passengers as well as the onlookers.

 Old Delhi is one of the best places to observe the great colossal of cultural and social convergence of old and new.
-In one corner you might witness a group of oldies sharing their past experiences, sometimes laughing (perhaps over a joke on their spouses!!) - all happy within themselves.
-In the opposite corner, you might see a bunch of youngsters singing new and old Bollywood songs – Time somehow stands still in the streets of Old Delhi.
-Besides, on the tour, we will visit the Jamma Mosque (1650) and drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi.
-Later, we will visit the Raj Ghat and nearby ghats where the founder of the nation, Mahatma Gandhi and thereafter Indira Gandhi and Rajiv Gandhi were cremated.
+This itinerary is packed with visits to the Jamma Mosque (1650) and a drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi.
+Visit the Raj Ghat and nearby ghats where the founder of the nation, Mahatma Gandhi and thereafter Indira Gandhi and Rajiv Gandhi were cremated.

 Following breakfast, we proceed on a guided tour of New Delhi.

 Later, we cross the city and into the walled gates of the Old City for a guided tour of Old Delhi

 The highlight of this tour would be a ride on cycle rickshaws.

 Overnight at Jaypee Siddharth (Deluxe Room)